Darguima/Trivial-Fitness-OOP/README.md

 https://github.com/Darguima/Trivial-Fitness-OOP/assets/49988070/bbd2d70a-da1f-415c-ab43-aceebe0d9468

+## Download 📥📲

+You can download the app on [project's releases](https://github.com/Darguima/Trivial-Fitness-OOP/releases).

 ### The goal ⛳️

 In some words, the goal of this project was to create a Java app to manage athletes and their activities.
 The app should be able to add, remove, edit and list athletes, trains and plans.